Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 16.27.06 UTC
+- WIB: Minggu, 6 Juli 2025 17.30.21 UTC
-- WITA: Minggu, 6 Juli 2025 17.27.06 UTC
+- WITA: Minggu, 6 Juli 2025 18.30.21 UTC
-- WIT: Minggu, 6 Juli 2025 18.27.06 UTC
+- WIT: Minggu, 6 Juli 2025 19.30.21 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: motivational
+Kategori: friendship